Procurement Policies

 Request for Proposal (RFP): A solicitation in which it is not advantageous to set forth the actual, detailed requirements at the time of solicitation and responses are subject to negotiation.
 Price must be a factor in the award but not the sole factor.

-Request for Quotation (RFQ): A bid for one-time, single purchase of goods or services.
+Request for Quotation (RFQ): A quote for one-time, single purchase of goods or services.
 Non-negotiable.
 Can only be awarded as a Purchase Order.
 Can be awarded to multiple Bidders.

 Sole Source: An acquisition where, after a search, only one supplier is determined to be reasonably available for the required product, service, or construction item.